laaposto/frontend-assignment/README.md

 The goal of this assignment is to create a webpage that will help users investigate if an image is manipulated (deepfake) or not.

-To complete the assignment, you will need to create a user interface that allows end-users to input an image URL and get the analysis results received from a back-end service.
+To complete the assignment, you will need to create a user interface that allows end-users to input an image URL and inspect the analysis results received from a back-end service.

 The back-end service is already implemented and you must use it to build the front-end.